-The Members’ Association promotes the sporting, cultural and social life of St Margaret’s College and acts as a liaison group between Members and Staff.
+The Members’ Association promotes the sporting, cultural and social life of St Margaret’s College and acts as a student voice and liaison group between Members and Staff.

 All Members of the College belong to the Members’ Association.
 The College Leaders are ex-officio honorary Members.

 The Exec comprises the following eleven elected members: President, Vice-President, Secretary, Treasurer, Food Rep, Social Rep, Cultural Rep, Arts Rep, Sports Rep, and two First-Year Reps.
 The First-Year Reps are elected at the start of each year, while the other positions are filled by a Members’ election at the end of the previous year.
 The Exec Members have specific areas of responsibility and can act as your representatives to the Head of College.

 Apart from their daily responsibilities, the Exec arrange orientation week activities, the annual ball, sports events, cultural events, Sunday dinner music performances, theme dinners, floor competitions, the canteen, etc They are responsible for the maintenance of equipment purchased by the Association, i.e. the pool table, table tennis table, AV equipment, and sporting and game equipment.
 The Exec play an important role, as the functions they arrange bring the College together and help make St Margaret’s a vibrant community.

 Upon presentation of a satisfactory budget the College Council normally asks the Members’ Association to manage that budget.
 This budget funds and/or subsidises:

 Relationships with Other Organisations

 While Members may belong to other student organisations, the St Margaret’s Members’ Association is not affiliated with these and exists solely for the well-being of College Members.
 The Otago University Student Association works for the benefit of students but has no authority over the St Margaret’s College Members’ Association.